-From working hard on the USMLE® Step 1 exam to holding leadership positions in a specialty’s academic society, there are many ways medical students can work towards the residency of their choice.
+From working hard on the USMLE® exams to holding leadership positions in a specialty’s academic society, there are many ways medical students can work towards matching into the residency of their choice.
 One such activity that looks great on residency applications is finding clinical research opportunities in medical school to write and publish papers.
-No one knows this better than Eve Bowers.
+No one knows this better than Dr. Eve Bowers.

-Currently a first year Otolaryngology resident at the University of Miami/Jackson Memorial Hospital, Eve became an expert on writing, submitting, and publishing manuscripts during her final years in medical school.
-Check out Eve’s blog post below to get valuable insights on how to kickstart your writing and see it through to publication.
+An Otolaryngology resident at the University of Miami/Jackson Memorial Hospital, Eve became an expert in writing, submitting, and publishing manuscripts during her final years in medical school.
+Check out Eve’s blog post below to get valuable insights on how to get published in medical school.

-As medical students, we’re told that research is important and that publications are “good”, and even “necessary to match”, but we often aren’t given the tools we need to turn ideas into manuscripts.
+As medical students, we’re told that research is important and that publications are “good”, and even “necessary to match” into residency, but we often aren’t given the tools we need to turn ideas into manuscripts.
 This is especially true given our rigorous schedules.

 When I looked through my CV, I saw I had a few abstracts and presentations, but no manuscripts.
 I wanted to write, but publishing seemed like just checking another resume box.
 On top of that, I didn’t know where to begin.

-My writing journey started with a case report I nervously picked up on my surgery clerkship.
+My writing journey started with a case report I nervously picked up during my surgery clerkship.
 Then, over ten months of typing, editing, and sending unanswered emails, I went from writing 0 to ten manuscripts.
 The process was sometimes painful but mostly gratifying (yes, research can be gratifying), and you can do it, too.